Alex-CodeLab/productCat/README.md

-Proof of Concept using MariaDB Dynamic table.
+Proof of Concept using MariaDB Dynamic table in Django.

 Results:
 Performance of Filtering & searching in a large dynamic table is decent.